bsc-wdc/HP2C-DT/experiments/bugs/README.md

 When comparing execution times of COMPSs agents with different CPU counts:
 - The agent with only 1 CPU outperformed those with 2 and 4 CPUs
 - This occurred even for large matrices
-- Initial executions were similar to non-COMPSs executions (which also outperformed the 2/4 CPU cases)
+- Initial executions were similar to executions without COMPSs (which also outperformed the 2/4 CPU cases)

 After moving the code within the task to an external class:
 - 2 and 4 CPU agents improved by 2x